Can you imagine living your life without technology today?

 Experts predict that this is only going to get worse in the coming years and can cause some serious problems for future generations.

-Is the Relationship among Children and Technology Healthy Today?
+Is the Relationship of youth and Technology Healthy?

 Technology has had a major impact on every aspect of society.